icme/cme257-advanced-julia/class/class1/worksheet1.md

 ### Packages

-16. Where can you find a listing of Julia packages?
+16. Where can you find a listing of Julia packages installed on the system?
 17. How can you add a Julia package?
 18. Add the Plots package, and plot y=x^2 for x in [0,10].
-19. Add the PyCall package, import numpy, and add two numbers
+19. Add the Convex package and solve the convex problem minimize x^2 + y^2 where 3x+2y > 5 and x - 4y < 10

 ### Data Types